 - 1. To the seller, the duties listed above for a seller's agent; - 2.
-To the buyer, the duties listed above for a buyer's agent; and To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - a.
+To the buyer, the duties listed above for a buyer's agent; and To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person; a.
 That the seller will accept a price lower or terms less favorable than the listing price or terms; - b.
-That the buyer will pay a price greater or terms more favorable than the offering price or terms; or the standard price or terms are the standard price or terms. - c.
+That the buyer will pay a price greater or terms more favorable than the offering price or terms; or - c.
 Confidential information as defined above.

-$Unless \ agreed \ to \ in \ writing, \ an \ agent \ has \ no \ duty \ to \ investigate \ matters \ that \ are \ outside \ the \ scope \ of \ the \ agent's \ expertise$
+Unless agreed to in writing, an agent has no duty to investigate matters that are outside the scope of the agent's expertise.

 When different agents associated with the same principal broker (a real estate licensee who supervises other agents) establish agency relationships with different parties to the same transaction, only the principal broker will act as a Disclosed Limited Agent for both the buyer and seller.
 The other agents continue to represent only the party with whom the agents have already established an agency relationship unless all parties agree otherwise in writing.
-The principal broker and the real estate licensees representing either seller or buyer shall owe the following duties to the seller and buyer:
+The principal broker and the real estate licensees representing either seller or buyer shall owe the following duties to the seller and buver: